StockSharp/doc/en/topics/api/connectors/forex/dukascopy/graphical_configuration_dukascopy.md

 - `UserName` - account or client identifier.
 - `Password` - authentication credential.
 - `IsDemo` - switch controlling connector behavior.
 Default value: `true`.
-- `BridgePort` - numeric connector parameter.
+- `BridgePort` - TCP port of the local bridge.
 Default value: `27431`.
 - `BridgeJarPath` - path to a local file or directory.

 ## See also